Class "Color"

 ???- note "Notes" The alpha component determines how much colorization must be applied.
 The function takes the original color, converts it to grayscale, multiplies it by the RGB components and then blends it back with the original color.
 The alpha value determines the blending factor.
 Colorization is applied after the tint and before the offset function.

-???- example "Example Code" :::lua SetColorize(1, 1, 1, 1)
+???- example "Example Code" `:::lua SetColorize(1, 1, 1, 1)` will turn the sprite into grayscale.

 Offset is a color that gets added to the sprite after the Tint was applied.